streamr-dev/network/README.md

 You can install Streamr Network using npm:

 ```
-$ npm install @streamr/streamr-p2p-network --save
+$ npm install streamr-network --save
 ```

-It is also possible to install Streamr Network globally (using `npm install @streamr/streamr-p2p-network --global`)
+It is also possible to install Streamr Network globally (using `npm install streamr-network --global`)

 ## Examples